Why is Bill Gates famous?

 Born to an upper-middle class Seattle family, Gates was exposed to computers as a teenager and quickly became a skilled programmer.
 In 1975, at the age of 19, he and best friend Paul Allen (b.
-1954) founded Microsoft, a company devoted to making computers more user-friendly for average Americans.
-In 1975, Allen and Gates developed and sold their first personal computer (“PC”) operating system, Altair BASIC, which was followed by MS-DOS in 1981, and then the graphic-based Windows in 1983.
+1954) founded Microsoft, a company devoted to making computer technology more user-friendly for ordinary Americans.
+In 1975, Allen and Gates developed and sold their first “personal computer” (PC) operating system, Altair BASIC, which was followed by MS-DOS in 1981, and then the graphic-based Windows in 1983.

 What is Bill Gates like?